 Class Standing The numeric position of a student in a defined population (same as class rank).

-Classification A student's status in respect to degree completion based on credit hours.
+Classification A measure of progress toward degree completion based on total number of credit hours earned.

 CLEP Test Subject area examination administered by the College Entrance Examination Board.